 - Dial 911 for accidents involving injuries.
 If the accident involves serious injuries, Metro Police Traffic Investigators will be called to assist in the investigation of the accident.
 VUPD Communications Officers have direct contact with Medcom, Nashville Fire Department, and Metro Police to request response if necessary.

 - Vanderbilt University Police Officers will respond and complete a report of the accident.
 Tennessee Law requires that property damage accidents that result in damage over $50.00 be reported to the Police in the quickest manner possible.
 Tennessee law requires a report to be filed if damage to any vehicle exceeds $400.00.

 - Vehicles involved in an accident should stop and remain at the scene without obstructing traffic more than is necessary.
 All accident reports completed by VUPD officers are forwarded to Metropolitan Police Nashville Department.
-Requests for copies of accident reports should be directed to MNPD.
+Copies of accident reports can be obtained here.

 - Tennessee law requires that all drivers and front seat passengers be properly restrained with a seat belt when the vehicle is in operation.